RhetTbull/osxphotos/README.md

                                   line options are used in conjunction with --load-config, they will override the
                                   corresponding values in the config file.
-  --save-config <config file path>
+  --save-config CONFIG_FILE       Save options to file for use with --load-
-                                  Save options to file for use with --load- config.
+                                  config.
 File format is TOML.
 See also --config-only.
   --config-only                   If specified, saves the config file but does